Poland rejects 'groundless' EU complaint

 The Commission had asked Poland to justify four laws on the judiciary passed by the ruling Law and Justice (PiS) party earlier this summer.

-Two of these would give PiS control of supreme court appointments and of the National Council of the Judiciary, which controls the profession.
+Two of these would give PiS control of supreme court appointments and of the National Council of the Judiciary, which regulates the profession.

 The two others would give it control over the presidents of district and appeals courts and over the National School of Judiciary and Public Prosecution.